PreTeXtBook/pretext-codespace/README.md

 2. Click on the tab that says "Codespaces."
 3. Click "Create codespace on main."

-This may take a minute or two (just the first time; later this will be faster) and then open a browser version of VS Code with everything set up to start working.
-The first thing you should do is create a new PreTeXT project:
+This will open a new tab with a browser version of VS Code including everything set up to start working.
+(When you first create a codespace for a project, it may take 5-10 minutes; when you restart a codespace it will be much faster).
+The first thing you should do is create a new PreTeXT project.

+### Creating a New Project

 1. Open the command palette by hitting `Ctrl+Shift+P` (or `F1`) and start typing "pretext new".
 You will see a command titled "PreTeXt: New Project".
 2. Hit `Enter` and select what sort of project you would like to create.